Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Applying for a student permit requires in-depth knowledge and understanding of the requirements of applying to study in Canada.
 As a foreign national, you will need guidance and assistance in accessing the document checklist and online application, filling out visa application forms, tracking processing times, and preparing other supporting documents to complete the application.

 IAS is well grounded in Canadian immigration laws with industry-led experts with years of experience in Canadian immigration and laws.
-We have the expertise and knowledge to assist in establishing your eligibility for study permits, SDS, visa, eTA, work permit, and other related needs.
+We have the expertise and knowledge to assist in establishing your eligibility for study permits, SDS, visa, eTA and work permits or if you wish to apply to extend study permit.

 Call us on 0333 305 9375 for immediate help and assistance with your study permit.
 We’re available to help you in person, via the phone, or online.